 Speak COBOL with confidence.

+Solution: Enrol all company employees on a (programming) ‘language course’, so everyone could Speak COBOL with Confidence.
 Technical data sheets, product manuals and marketing collateral were ‘translated’ into user-friendly communications and online learning tools so technical and non-technical staff alike could readily understand all of the Micro Focus key sales messages, get to grips with the world’s most powerful language and speak COBOL with confidence in any situation.

-The campaign helped transform staff perceptions from, ‘I'm a COBOL developer’ to ‘I run your life’ and was used extensively to enthuse city fund managers during the run-up to a successful Initial Public Offering.
+Results: The campaign helped transform staff perceptions from, ‘I'm a COBOL developer’ to ‘I run your life’ and was used extensively to enthuse city fund managers during the run-up to a successful Initial Public Offering.

 Make your mark.
 Leave no trace.